 If you give an answer under oath and you later realize that the answer is wrong, tell your lawyer immediately.
 The Rules of Court require your lawyer to communicate to the other side that one of your answers has changed.
 It is far better to acknowledge it right away than to wait until Trial.

 If you are in need of a lawyer, or have any questions about what to expect during Questioning, the lawyers of Ahlstrom Wright are here for you.
 We understand, legal matters can feel complicated and overwhelming.
-Ahlstrom Wright is a full-service law firm that offers expert legal guidance in all areas of law (except for criminal law).
+Ahlstrom Wright is a full-service law firm that offers legal guidance in all areas of law (except for criminal law).
 For a free consultation, click here.